nerovny/TINYX4/README.md

 # TINYX4
 ## Overview
 Barebone Atmel ATtiny24/44/84 controllers development board.
-Created to easily utilize some of these cheap but useful MCUs.
+Designed to make easy use of some of those cheap but useful microcontrollers.
 - ICSP programming only (saves flash)
 - No USB-UART converter (saves pins)
 - No DC power jack.
 No DC regulator (USB 5v only)
+- User controlled LED on pin A4 (SPI CLK pin)

 This repo contains the Altium project, ready-made Gerber files archive and BOM.